 Weekly meeting topics include both ongoing and topical items:

 - Generally the Board reviews the ‘current state of the College’, a broad category that covers major issues as they arise or that are significant and ongoing.
-For 2020 and 2021, the College’s response to Covid-19 has been an ongoing item.
+For 2020 and 2021, the College’s response to Covid-19 was an ongoing item.

-- Every week the stewards present an overview of contract maintenance issues, with confidentiality fully maintained, because it’s important that Directors understand any issues or developments arising with faculty working conditions.
+- At every meeting the Chief Steward presents an overview of contract maintenance issues, with confidentiality fully maintained, because it’s important that Directors understand any issues or developments arising with faculty working conditions.
 The stewards work ongoing to ensure that faculty members’ Collective Agreement, legislative, and College policy rights are respected and exercised.

 - A frequent topic is College policies that are under review or under development.
 The College consults with the Board on policy drafts, work that the Board takes very seriously because of the potential impact on our working conditions.
 We provide feedback in the spirit of partnership and collegiality to help the College develop sound policies.
 Our input has often contributed to significant policy improvements.